 Some of the terms doctors will use when they talk about genetics are baffling.
-Here is an A to Z of the most common terms you will hear
+Here is an A to Z of Genetics for the most common terms you will hear

 A person inherits two copies of almost every gene: one from each parent.
 The DNA sequence of the different copies of the gene may be slightly different.
 Each one is called an allele.
 So alleles are different versions of the same gene.
 For example, there is a gene for blood type and there are three different versions of this gene called A, B and O, these are the different alleles of that gene.